Dockage is located minutes east of Port Clinton, Ohio

 I'm sure you may have heard at one time or another on the radio while on Lake Erie about 'they're getting them on the swing'.
 The swing is something that adds a different dimension to casting.
 Though not a very difficult addition to your technique, it's is more of 'where you’re throwing the lure'.

 For starters, the best location for doing 'the swing' is either being on the bow or the stern.
-You have to throw your lure at approximately 45 degree downwind.
+You have to throw your lure at approximately 45 degree downwind or slightly downwind and away from the boat.
 Keeping a tight line by shutting the bail and using your count to get to the right depth.
 Once your there, you begin your style of retrieve.
 Be ready because as you are counting, oftentimes a walleye will strike your lure simply on the drop.
 This can happen more than you would expect.

 Wanting more information on lures or to make